-Mexico charged Harry Roberts, a US citizen and resident of Chihuahua in Mexico, with "assaulting a house."
+In 1922, Mexico charged Harry Roberts, a US citizen and resident of Chihuahua, Mexico, with "assaulting a house."
 When Roberts and several armed American companions gathered outside a house in Chihuahua, the owner summoned the Mexican Federales.
 After an exchange of small-weapons fire, the police arrested Roberts.
-The Mexican Constitución provided that prisoners had to be brought to trial within twelve months of their arrest.
+The Constitución Política de los Estados Unidos Mexicanos (of 1917) provided that prisoners had to be brought to trial within twelve months of their arrest.
 Roberts was in the Mexican jail in Ciudad Juárez for nineteen months without any hearing.